CFS-Consulting/cfs-11ty/src/index.md

     title: Nonprofit Strategy
     summary: I’ve spent most of my career working in nonprofit development, operations, and events.
-    text: >-
-      I’ve spent most of my career working in nonprofit development, operations, and events.
-I love working with small nonprofits to enhance the effectiveness and efficiency of your mission achievement.
+    text: <p>I’ve spent most of my career working in nonprofit development, operations, and events.
+I love working with small nonprofits to enhance the effectiveness and efficiency of your mission achievement.</p><p>Contact me to discuss:</p><ul><li>Evaluations of current practices</li><li>Establishing and refining your web presence</li><li>Building an effective communications strategy and mailing list</li><li>Using free tools to define a donor pipeline</li><li>Final editing and review of grant applications and reports</li></ul><p>A typical consulting partnership will include:</p><ul><li>A free initial call to determine the scope of work and timeline</li><li>Weekly check-ins and select deep dive co-working sessions</li><li>Final meeting for a presentation of work and shared reflection time</li></ul>

-      Contact me to discuss:

-      * Evaluations of current practices

-      * Establishing and refining your web presence

-      * Building an effective communications strategy and mailing list

-      * Using free tools to define a donor pipeline

-      * Final editing and review of grant applications and reports

-      A typical consulting partnership will include:

-      * A free initial call to determine the scope of work and timeline

-      * Weekly check-ins and select deep dive co-working sessions

-      * Final meeting for a presentation of work and shared reflection time
 about:
-  text: >-
+  text: <h2>about</h2><p>Hello!
-    ## about

-    Hello!
 I'm Cait (she/her).
 I'm a yoga facilitator, nonprofit leader, theater artist, and a believer in our communal capacity to imagine and bring about a better world.
-In all I do, I try to make and hold spaces for people to flourish.

-    I am currently discerning a call to ministry in the Episcopal Diocese of Los Angeles.
-I live and work in the Los Angeles metropolitan area, which occupies the unceded lands of the Kizh Gabrieleño and Gabrielino-Tongva peoples.
+In all I do, I try to make and hold spaces for people to flourish.</p><p>I am currently discerning a call to ministry in the Episcopal Diocese of Los Angeles.
+I live and work in the Los Angeles metropolitan area, which occupies the unceded lands of the Kizh Gabrieleño and Gabrielino-Tongva peoples.</p>
 contact:
-  text: |-
-    **contact**

-    Get in touch at my [email](mailto:caitlynferencesaunders@gmail.com).
+  text: <h2>contact</h2><p>Get in touch at my <a href="mailto:caitlynferencesaunders@gmail.com">email</a>.</p>
 ---